If you care for someone with a hearing impairment you'll probably find that you have to assist them with practical matters and communication.

 - listening to music or watching television with the volume turned up higher than other people require

-NHS Choices has information on the causes of hearing loss, how it can be treated and prevented from getting worse.
+The NHS website has information on the causes of hearing loss, how it can be treated and prevented from getting worse.

 The following organisation offer support and advice for people with hearing loss and their carers in Derbyshire:

 Deaf and Hearing Support is a local voluntary organisation which supports people with hearing loss in the north of the county, tel: 01246 555934, Minicom 01246 555933

 Hearing Help is a local voluntary organisation which supports people with hearing loss in the Amber Valley area, tel: 01773 570976

 Support for Children with hearing loss can be sought from Derbyshire County Council on tel: 01332 833958